 Graduate students (except EdD candidates) may pick up their caps, gowns, and hoods at the PSU Bookstore in the HUB.
 Bookstore hours: Monday–Thursday 8 a.m.–7 p.m., Friday 8 a.m.–5 p.m. and Saturday noon–4 p.m.

-EdD candidates should contact Beth Beaulieu at the College of Graduate Studies to arrange for purchase or rental of doctoral regalia and ticket pick up.
+EdD candidates should contact Beth Beaulieu at the Graduate Studies office to arrange for purchase or rental of doctoral regalia and ticket pick up.

 If you cannot attend the March 4 or April 7 events and will not be on campus, call the PSU Bookstore at (603) 535-2266 to request that your regalia be mailed to you.
 A $7.50 shipping and handling fee will apply.
 Delivery cannot be guaranteed for orders received after Friday May 6 and rush shipping and handling charges will apply.
 Regalia will not be distributed on the day of Commencement.